 There are three IRBs at the University of Iowa.
 All IRBs review and approve research in accordance with Department of Health and Human Services (DHHS) regulations at 45 CFR 46.
 In addition, for studies involving products regulated by the Food and Drug Administration (FDA), IRB-01 and IRB-03 comply with the requirements set forth in 21 CFR 11, 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812, and 21 CFR 814, Subpart H. IRB-03 also reviews and approves research in compliance with Department of Veteran Affairs, Veterans Health Administration Handbook 1200.05.

-As a result of the changes in 1200.05, The VA HIPAA Authorization Form is now a separate document from the Informed Consent Document.
+As of February 2019, The VA HIPAA Authorization Form is included as part of the Informed Consent Document.
 This VA HIPAA Authorization form will be required, when applicable, as part of the informed consent process.
-The VA HIPAA Authorization form can be found on the 'Other Committee Review' page in the HawkIRB application.

 To reach the VA Research Office, please call 338-0581.
 From within the University, dial 158, extension 7666.